P^2O: Joint Policy and Prompt Optimization: Experiments

 \subsection{Training Dynamics}

-\paragraph{Analysis of Learning Curves.} As shown in Figure~\ref{fig:training_dynamics}, the continuous integration of optimized prompts maintains a training reward consistently superior to the baseline.
-Crucially, this advantage translates into significant gains in validation accuracy, confirming that the model effectively internalizes the elicited reasoning patterns to achieve robust in-distribution generalization.
+As shown in Figure~\ref{fig:training_dynamics}~(top), the continuous integration of optimized prompts maintains a training reward consistently superior to that of the GRPO baseline.
+Crucially, this advantage translates into gains in validation accuracy, confirming that the model effectively internalizes the elicited reasoning patterns to achieve robust in-distribution generalization.